'Bird Scooters Are Ruining Venice' - Slashdot

 This is really a problem with LA traffic law & culture since it's legal to ride bicycles, skateboards and other "exclusively human-powered" vehicles on the sidewalk [wordpress.com].
 This has led to the public perception that anything goes on the sidewalks.

 Technically, scooters are powered and thus aren't allowed on the sidewalk, but LA cops aren't keen to wade into this so they just ignore the entire issue -- like they pretty much ignore anything that happens off the roadway.
-Scooters, electric-
+Scooters, electric-assist bicycles, etc rule the sidewalks.

 Re: (Score:3)